NASA-PDS/pds-view/registry/registry-service/README.txt

 The file src/main/resources/applicationContext.xml contains most of the configuration for the registry and its database (or at least pointers to it).
-Here you will find a reference to db.properties which are the Derby settings.
-This can be changed to mysql.properties to support a MySQL setup but has not yet been tested.
+Here you will find a reference to derby.properties which are the Derby settings.
+This can be changed to mysql.properties to support a MySQL setup.

 B. Deployable War